Jamstack for marketers: What is a Jamstack CMS?

 With a CDN, there is no need to worry about managing server loads, which provides more scalability and flexibility than traditional web applications.

-Benefits of Jamstack for marketers
+Jamstack benefits for marketers

 Jamstack is clearly a dream come true for most developers.
 The improved experience, increased security, scalability and overall performance advantages make Jamstack quite appealing, but marketers aren’t left out of the loop either.